rpominov/fluce/README.md

 ## Store

 Store in Fluce is just an object with shape `{initial: Function, reducers: {foo: Function, bar: Function, ...}}`, where `initial()` returns an intial state, and each of `reducers` is event handlers called with a current _state_ and the event _payload_ as arguments and return a new _state_.
-Each reducer must be a pure function, that never mutates current state, but returns a new one instead.
-A reducer's name (e.g. `foo` above) is an event type which that reducer handles.
+Each reducer must be a pure function, that never mutate current state, but returns a new one instead.
+A reducer's name (e.g. `foo` above) is an event type that the reducer want to handle.

 ```js
 let fooStore = {